pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_list.hbs.md

 # tanzu accelerator list

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator list` command to list accelerators.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator list` command to list accelerators.

 ## Synopsis